Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 Common Marina Design Mistakes That Destroy Long-Term Asset Value

 The most expensive marina failures originate in design decisions, not construction deficiencies.
-Six failure modes account for the majority of premature degradation, costly remediation, and reduced asset value in marina infrastructure, and all six are preventable with competent engineering at the front end.
+Six failure modes account for the majority of premature degradation, costly remediation, and reduced asset value in marina infrastructure and all six are preventable with competent engineering at the front end.

 1. Structural Undersizing